Patrick McLoughlin: After the Commons

 McLoughlin was appointed Chairman of Visit Britain.
 He served until 2023.

 In January 2022, McLoughlin was appointed as Chair of Transport for the North.
 At the time of the appointment, he said: "I believe firmly in the potential of the North of England and know from my personal experience and professional career just how vital reliable, cost-effective and sustainable transport is to people and business."

 Peerage

 McLoughlin was nominated for a life peerage in the 2019 Dissolution Honours.
 He was created Baron McLoughlin, of Cannock Chase in the County of Staffordshire on 8 September 2020.
 Lord McLoughlin made his maiden speech on 11 November 2020, remembering his time as a whip, meeting Lord Cormack and being a member of the cabinet in the Cameron/Clegg Years.
 In 2025, he was appointed chair of the Services Committee.

 Personal life

 He is married to Lynn McLoughlin, whom he employed as a Senior Parliamentary Assistant on a salary up to £40,000.
-His son James was also employed by the Conservative Party as a Special Advisor to the Prime Minister Theresa May.
+His son James was also employed by the Conservative Party as a special adviser to the Prime Minister Theresa May.